2017–18 S.L. Benfica season: Aftermath

 On 11 June, Vieira regretted the club's disappointing season overall and took responsibility for not managing to win the penta and for the negative campaign in the Champions League.
 Despite that, he denied disinvestment in the football team and highlighted its competitiveness.
 Former Benfica player and sporting director António Simões criticised the team's lack of quality and said, "With this squad and other rivals reinforcing themselves, Benfica will not win again."
 By failing to win the Primeira Liga and the Taça de Portugal, Benfica did not qualify for the 2018 edition of the Supertaça Cândido de Oliveira, breaking a streak of four consecutive appearances at the competition.

 Five Benfica players were called by their respective national team to take part in the 2018 FIFA World Cup: Dias (Portugal), Salvio (Argentina), Živković (Serbia), Seferovic (Switzerland) and Jiménez (Mexico).

 On 7 July, Benfica announced that Shéu Han, the team's technical secretary since 1989, decided to leave his post.
 On 31 July, Paulo Lopes announced his retirement via Instagram, making this his last season as a professional footballer.
+Similarly, Eliseu also retired after his contract was not renewed, even though he said in a 2019 interview that his career was on standby.
 Although Luisão integrated the squad for the following season, his last professional match was on round 34 of Primeira Liga, before retiring on 25 September.
-Eliseu had not competed since December 2017, but in a 2019 interview he said that his career is on standby.